List of Empire ships (B): Empire Baffin

 was a 6,978 GRT cargo ship that was built by Lithgows Ltd, Port Glasgow.
 She was launched on 28 August 1941 and completed in October 1941.
 In May 1942 she was a member of Convoy PQ 16.
 Damaged by bombing but managed to reach the Kola Inlet.
-Commissioned in 1943 as and converted to a cable layer for Operation Pluto.
+Commissioned in 1943 as Sancroft and converted to a cable layer for Operation Pluto.
 Renamed Empire Baffin in 1946.
 Sold to Stag Line Ltd later that year and renamed Clintonia.
 Operated under the management of J Robinson & Sons, North Shields.
 Sold in 1960 to Alcestis Shipping Co, SA and renamed Aspis.
 Operated under the management of Faros Shipping Co Ltd, London.
 Scrapped at Yokosuka, Japan in December 1963.

 Empire Bairn

 was an 813 GRT coastal tanker which was built by Blythswood Shipbuilding Co Ltd, Glasgow.
 Launched on 23 October 1941 and completed in December 1941.
 To Indian Navy in 1948 as INS Chilka.
 Removed from Indian Navy list in 1976.